praveer09/praveer09.github.io/_posts/2017-11-03-using-java-8-function-interface-for-extension.md

 ```

 # Summary
-I hope you agree with me that by using the `Function` interface, you can easily extend your existing interfaces
+By using the `Function` interface, you can easily extend your existing interfaces to provide additional features
-to provide additional feature with minimal changes.
+with minimal changes.

 The gist for the above example can be found here
 [at this link](https://gist.github.com/praveer09/be7787c35a5c62df09b405a3b41c1b0a).